apono-io/terraform-provider-apono/docs/data-sources/connector.md

 page_title: "apono_connector Data Source - terraform-provider-apono"
 subcategory: ""
 description: |-
-  Use this data source to get the ID of an Apono connector for when creating integrations.
+  Use this data source to get the Apono connector metadata.
 ---

 # apono_connector (Data Source)

-Use this data source to get the ID of an Apono connector for when creating integrations.
+Use this data source to get the Apono connector metadata.

 ## Example Usage